Queensland Reds: Super 14

-The 2008 Super 14 season witnessed a mini-resurgence of the Qld Reds, with the youthful side playing exciting and enterprising rugby under new coach Phil Mooney, they gained revenge against the Bulls after the 2007 thrashing by beating them 40–8, in what was the highlight of the season for the Reds.
-The Reds continued to play exciting rugby for the rest of the season but lost close matches against the Crusaders, Blues, Chiefs and Waratahs, while the side finished 12th they showed plenty of promise and regained some respect.
+The 2008 Super 14 season witnessed a mini-resurgence of the Qld Reds, with the youth playing rugby under new coach Phil Mooney, they gained revenge against the Bulls after the 2007 thrashing by beating them 40–8, in what was the highlight of the season for the Reds.
+The Reds continued to play rugby for the rest of the season but lost close matches against the Crusaders, Blues, Chiefs and Waratahs, while the side finished 12th they showed plenty of promise while gaining some respect.

-The 2010 Super 14 showed the real potential of a team that had been on the ropes for the last 6 years.
-After losing their star back Berrick Barnes to the Waratahs they unearthed the talent they had not noticed like that of Quade Cooper, Digby Ioane and Will Genia.
-They became the feel–good team of the year becoming the only team to beat both the year's finalists under the new coach, former Waratahs mentor Ewen McKenzie.
-The highlight of their year was their 19–12 victory over the Bulls in which they played out a fast game to beat a truly world class side.
-A late injury plague affected the last two games of the season and ultimately a finals spot.
+The 2010 Super 14 showed the potential of a team that had been "on the ropes" for the last 6 years.
+After losing their star back Berrick Barnes to the Waratahs they unearthed talent they had not known they had; that of Quade Cooper, Digby Ioane and Will Genia.
+They became the underdog team of the year, becoming the only team to beat both the year's finalists under the new coach, former Waratahs mentor Ewen McKenzie.
+The highlight of the year was their 19–12 victory over the Bulls, in which they played out a fast game to beat a skilled side.
+The last two games of the season were plagued by late game injuries, and ultimately cost the team a finals spot.
 Although the Reds missed the finals, they showed good prospects for the 2011 Super Rugby season.